RESOURCES FOR

 A one-page information sheet about plastics in the ocean.
 Can be used in combination with other microplastic resources or put up as a class poster.

-Grade 4: Learners will investigate a variety of local natural habitats, Learners will analyse interconnectiveness of and within local habitats, inclusive of a Mi’kmaw perspective
+Science 4: Learners will investigate a variety of local natural habitats, Learners will analyse interconnectiveness of and within local habitats, inclusive of a Mi’kmaw perspective.

-Grade 5: Learners will analyse how the body functions to meet its needs
+Science 5: Learners will analyse how the body functions to meet its needs.

 Grade 6: Learners will analyse diversity of life in nature and significant relationships within the natural world